supimon/aemmodal/README.md

    - 4. Modal Scribble animation effect styles - from lines 429 to 516

   - ignore the other_effects directory as its just other modal effects from the link mentioned above.
+  - make sure to minify the styles and scripts if possible on production